"I don’t go out much because the road isn’t safe.": Peacehaven residents begin road crossing petition

-Neville Lodge, a 31-apartment retirement home, saw its residents start a petition asking the lead member of Transport at East Sussex for a pedestrian crossing at Sutton Avenue, to access the South Coast Road and Dell Park.
+Neville Lodge, a 31-apartment independent living retirement block, saw its residents start a petition asking the lead member of Transport at East Sussex for a pedestrian crossing at Sutton Avenue, to access the South Coast Road and Dell Park.

 Ciarron Clarkson, district councillor for Peacehaven West, is working with the residents of Neville Lodge to deliver the petition.